fortesl/people/README.md

-After cloning, move to the "people" folder and install grunt dependencies with npm command:
+After cloning, move to the "people" folder and install grunt dependencies with the npm command:

 $: <b>npm install</b>